andrewsleigh/soft-fabrication/felt-joining-linking_keys/readme.md

 # Felt — Joining — Linking Keys
-I tried two versions of this linking key to join too layers of fabric.
+I tried several versions of this linking key to join two layers of fabric.

 ![](IMG_2743.jpg)